viaacode/documentation-jekyll/docs/diginstroom/sip/index.md

 ## Version [2.0]({{ site.baseurl }}{% link docs/diginstroom/sip/2.0/index.md %}) <span class="label label-yellow">Editor's Draft</span>

 This major release ensures adherence of the meemoo SIP to the [EARK CSIP specification](https://earksip.dilcis.eu/).
+This version is being drafted and is **not yet supported**.

 ### What was **added** compared to the previous version?

 - Comformance with the EARK CSIP 2.2 specification.
-For more details, check out [changes compared to version 1.X section]({{ site.baseurl }}{% link docs/diginstroom/sip/2.0/1_introduction.md %}#changes).
+For more details, check out [changes to 1.X section]({{ site.baseurl }}{% link docs/diginstroom/sip/2.0/1_introduction.md %}#changes-compared-to-version-1x).

 ### What was **removed** compared to the previous version?